 Basically, the excess skin is removed and tightened.
-This lifts the breasts back to where it was previously (or even higher).
+This lifts the breasts back to where they were previously (or even higher).

-The procedure is similar to breast reduction but without the removal of the fatty tissue underneath.
+The procedure is similar to a breast reduction but without the removal of the fatty tissue underneath.

 Make sure to wear a supportive bra at all times when doing vigorous exercise.

-Strengthening these muscles as well as the muscles in your core, back and shoulders can help the appearance of sag by improving overall tone and posture.
+Strengthening your pectoral muscles (the ones under your breasts) as well as the muscles in your core, back and shoulders can help reduce the appearance of sag by improving overall tone and posture.

-You will notice over time that your breasts will decrease not only in size, but mass too.
-Most women find that after breastfeeding they are a completely new bra size compared to what they were pre pregnancy.
+You will notice over time that your breasts will decrease not only in size, but in mass too.
+Most women find that after breastfeeding they are a completely new bra size compared to what they were pre-pregnancy.

-It is my recommendation that you should go and get fitted by a professional bra fitter when you old bras no longer fit properly.
+It is recommended to be fitted by a professional bra fitter when your old bras no longer fit properly.
 This will help to ensure your breasts continue to be properly supported and reduce any further sag.

-A good fitting bra will help to lift your breasts into place and provide them with much needed support and comfort.
+A well fitting bra will help to lift your breasts into place and provide them with much needed support and comfort.

 If you follow these basic steps, not only will you be leading a healthy lifestyle, but you may not have to worry as much about breast sagging.
 Just like grey hair and wrinkles, sagging of the skin in general is inevitable with age, but we can try to delay it as much as possible.